A Simple Nearly-Optimal Restart Scheme For Speeding-Up First Order Methods: Introduction

 \section{{\bf Introduction}}

-A ``restart scheme'' is, for us, a procedure that aims to improve the performance of an existing algorithm when the algorithm is applied to optimization problems possessing particular structure, where the procedure occasionally stops the algorithm, and then starts it again with new input.
-(In particular, a restart scheme does not modify the algorithm, just the input.)

-An understanding that restarting can speed-up first-order methods goes back decades, to work of Nemirovski and Nesterov \cite{NemNes85}, although their focus was on the abstract setting where a scheme somehow knows nearly-ideal times at which to restart an algorithm it employs.
+A restart scheme is a procedure that stops an algorithm when a given criterion is satisfied, and then restarts the algorithm with new input.
+For certain classes of convex optimization problems, restarting can improve the convergence rate of first-order methods, an understanding that goes back decades to work of Nemirovski and Nesterov \cite{NemNes85}.
+Their focus, however, was on the abstract setting in which somehow known are various scalars from which can be deduced nearly-ideal times to make restarts for the particular optimization problem being solved.

-In the last ten years, the notion of ``adaptivity'' has come to play a foremost role in research on first-order methods.
-Here, an emerging line of work focuses on adaptive restart {\em schemes}, these being meta-algorithms capable of deciding when best to restart algorithms they employ.
-Before noting some highlights of the existing literature, we provide a summary of our contributions.